Social media is an overwhelming content repository. Most of it is an emulation of others, shoving down the same information.

 In this blog, I shall talk about social media storytelling in specific and how to tap into it.

 What is storytelling?

 If you are a book lover, continually searching for new books and reading them is normal.
 But you must have one or some favorite authors that you will not hesitate to buy and read all of their pieces.

 So, how can we define storytelling precisely?
-Is it the act of telling a story through a thousand words you’ve seen much in books?
+Is it the act of telling a story through a thousand words?

-That’s just one side of the story.
+That’s just one side of it.
 The understanding lies in the fact that stories go beyond pieces of literature.

-A story that can provoke the connection between people is at the heart of storytelling.
+A story that can provoke a connection between people is at the heart of storytelling.